andreashandel/IDEMAbook/docs/index.md

 Another point to note is that the definition is about the number of new **infectious** hosts produced by one infectious host.
 For some diseases, being infected and being infectious are pretty much the same.
 E.g. pretty much everyone who is infected with HIV is also - to some degree - infectious.
 For other diseases, that is not the case.
 For instance, the majority of people who get infected with TB will never reach a state where they are infectious.
 To compute R, we do not count the average number of individuals an infectious person infects, but only those that later go on to become infectious themselves.
 The same idea applies when we talk about diseases that have multiple hosts.
 R is defined as the number of infectious hosts 'produced' by one infectious host of the same type.
 For instance, for vector-borne diseases, R would be the number of infectious humans 'produced' by one infectious human via the intermediary mosquito/vector stage.
 While conceptually still straightforward, measuring and computing R/R~0~ in such multi-host situations can get tricky.

-_Note: Here and in other places, I am often sloppy and use the word "infected" even if more precisely, I mean "infectious".
-You will find such sloppy terminology throughout the literature.
-It is usually clear from the context if one means an 'infected and infectious' person or just someone who is infected but not infectious (commonly called "exposed" or "latent").
-So when you read 'infected' here and other places, assume it means that host is 'infectious' as well, unless otherwise stated._

 ##Basic reproductive number